1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.3.5

+- columnMetadata are now correctly updated in Griddle.componentWillReceiveProps.
+This was necessary for cases, where columnMetadata were loaded asynchronously, which not resulted in proper update (re-render).

+0.3.4

+- Refactored GridTable and GridRow to ES6 implementation
+- Refactored Rendering of the rows to avoid GridRowContainer complempletely (it was removed)
+- Changed behavior of row expanding.
+OnRowClick in now independent of expanding rows.
+Rows can be expanded by clicking on icon for expanding, instead of clicking on whole row.
+If you wish to expand rows by clicking anywhere in the row, you need to implement onRowClick.
+- Added new Griddle property "rowsExpandedByDefault".
+This is by default set to true, so if not overriden and table contains nested columns, these will be expanded by default.
+- Updated/fixed rendering of nested column offset.
+Only first column renders offset.

 0.3.0

 - Pulling the React 0.14 update into a larger version update to prevent npm from assuming it's safe to update.